Skip to content

 };

-The copy constructor is invoked in three scenarios: copy initialization (Point p2 = p1;), passing arguments by value (the parameter is created via copy construction), and returning by value (the return value is copied via copy construction, though modern compilers usually use RVO to eliminate this copy).
+The copy constructor is called in three scenarios: copy initialization (Point p = p2), passing arguments by value (the formal parameter is created via copy constructor), and returning by value (the return value is copied via copy constructor, though modern compilers usually optimize this away with RVO).

-If you don't write a copy constructor yourself, the compiler will generate a default version—its behavior is memberwise copy, meaning it calls the copy constructor for each member individually (for fundamental types, it just copies the value directly).
-For a class like Point that only contains fundamental types, the default version is perfectly adequate.
+If you don't write a copy constructor yourself, the compiler generates a default version—its behavior is memberwise copy, calling the copy constructor for each member (or directly copying the value for basic types).
+For a class like Point containing only basic types, the default version is perfectly sufficient.

-Pitfall Warning: Memberwise copy is disastrous for classes that contain raw pointers.
-Suppose your class has an int* data_ pointing to dynamically allocated memory.
+Pitfall Warning: Memberwise copy is disastrous for classes containing raw pointers.
+Suppose your class has a char* pointing to dynamically allocated memory.
 The default copy constructor will only copy the pointer's value (the address), not the content the pointer points to.
-The result is that two objects' data_ point to the same block of memory—when one is destroyed and frees the memory, the other is still using it, becoming a dangling pointer.
+The result is two objects' pointers pointing to the same block of memory—one destructor releases the memory, and the other is still using it, becoming a dangling pointer.
 This is the classic "shallow copy" problem.
-We will dive into how to solve it when we cover RAII and smart pointers later.
+We will discuss how to solve this deeply when we cover RAII and smart pointers later.

 cpp